Surendradura123/nasa-app/README.md

 This app is full-stack project.

-Frontend is  devloped by using React.
+Frontend is  developed by using React.
-Backend is devloped by using Node and Express.
+Backend is developed by using Node and Express.

 In this project, I used 5 different API of the NASA API.
 Each API is listed below.
 ● Astronomy Picture of the Day (APOD)